12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Litchfield Park.
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Litchfield Park.

-With everything from automatic scheduling to monitoring your home’s energy efficiency, Nest is designed to make home climate control effortless.
+From automated scheduling to optimizing energy efficiency, Nest is designed to make securing your sense of comfort effortless.

 • Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it behind for the next resident.

-• Restart: Deactivates your Nest before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+• Restart: Deactivates your Nest and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+With this option, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi